 All these items may sound scary, but it’s important to understand before diving in.
 It’s a big commitment, but you also get a ton of fun out of it.
 If you’re on the fence, try and find a friend who has a dog and volunteer to take care of them when they’re out of town for a weekend.

-Steps to Getting a New Puppy
+Steps to Raising a Puppy

 So, you’re still ready to move on with the puppy guide?
 Great!
 Let’s check out what steps you’ll follow to get your awesome pup!
 Then we’ll cover each step in detail.